Films by Title: "B"

 Brother from Another Planet, The (1984) - Joe Morton is the fugitive brother on the run from another planet who arrives in Harlem and is helped by his new acquaintances (Daryl Edwards, Steve James, Leonard Jackson, Minnie Gentry) to escape from his planet's slave catchers.
 A number of African Americans serve on the film's production crew: Ernest R. Dickerson (Director of Photography), Fronza Woods (Boom), and Marco Williams (Continuity).
 Comedy, 109 min., VHS, dir: John Sayles.

 Brother John (1971) - John Kane (Sidney Poitier) mysteriously arrives in the small Alabama town of his birth just prior to the death of his aunt.
 The object of suspicion and fear, John, with a grammer school education, speaks a dozen languages and seems to be able to anticipate the future.
 A black labor strike during the height of the Civil Rights movement portends mass violence and Kane is suspected of engineering the crisis.
 Music by Quincy Jones.
-Drama, 94 min., VHS, dir: James Goldstone.
+Drama, 94 min., VHS, DVD, dir: James Goldstone.